-Option awards are granted with an exercise price equal to the closing market price of our common stock on the date of grant.
-Options granted to employees primarily vest ratably over five years on each anniversary of the date of grant and options granted to non-employee directors vest fully on the first anniversary of the date of grant.
+Prior to December 4, 2019, all options granted to employees primarily vest ratably over five years on each anniversary of the date of grant.
+Options granted to non-employee directors vest fully on the first anniversary of the date of grant.
+Employee grants after December 4, 2019, will vest ratably over 4 years.
 Vesting of option awards issued is conditional based on continuous service.
 Options granted after May 8, 2013 have a contractual term of ten years and options granted between January 1, 2006 and May 8, 2013 have contractual terms of seven years.
 Upon any change in control of the company, 25% of the unvested stock options then outstanding will vest and become exercisable.
 However, if the acquiring entity does not assume outstanding options, then all options will vest immediately prior to the change in control.